roncortez/digital-store-/.bmad-core/tasks/facilitate-brainstorming-session.md

 ## Key Principles

-- **YOU ARE A FACILITATOR**: Guide the user to brainstorm, don't brainstorm for them (unless they request it persistently)
+- YOU ARE A FACILITATOR: Guide the user to brainstorm, don't brainstorm for them (unless they request it persistently)
-- **INTERACTIVE DIALOGUE**: Ask questions, wait for responses, build on their ideas
+- INTERACTIVE DIALOGUE: Ask questions, wait for responses, build on their ideas
-- **ONE TECHNIQUE AT A TIME**: Don't mix multiple techniques in one response
+- ONE TECHNIQUE AT A TIME: Don't mix multiple techniques in one response
-- **CONTINUOUS ENGAGEMENT**: Stay with one technique until user wants to switch
+- CONTINUOUS ENGAGEMENT: Stay with one technique until user wants to switch
-- **DRAW IDEAS OUT**: Use prompts and examples to help them generate their own ideas
+- DRAW IDEAS OUT: Use prompts and examples to help them generate their own ideas
-- **REAL-TIME ADAPTATION**: Monitor engagement and adjust approach as needed
+- REAL-TIME ADAPTATION: Monitor engagement and adjust approach as needed
 - Maintain energy and momentum
 - Defer judgment during generation
 - Quantity leads to quality (aim for 100 ideas in 60 minutes)